 The Intermediate School New Extension 1911-1980s.

-On Wednesday 20th December 1911 the Abertillery Intermediate School opened its new extensions.
-The opening Ceremony was presided by Alderman Mr W. Thomas J.P. who was presented with a specially inscribed Gold Key in a Leather Case for the occasion.
+The opening ceremony was presided by Alderman Mr W. Thomas J.P. who was presented with a specially inscribed gold key in a leather case for the occasion.
 Mr Thomas unlocked the door and invited a general inspection of the building.
-After a tour of the School they assembled in the main Hall, those who were present were – Alderman Thomas; Mr W. D. Lewis Evans M.A.; Mr Thomas John M.A.; Mrs W. Thomas; Mrs B. T. Williams; Mr W. B. Harrison; Rev T. T. Evans; Mr J. Snelgrove; Rev D. Collier; Rev E. Beavan; Rev C. J. Harding; Rev E. Morris (Nantyglo); Mr A. B. Badger M.A.
+After a tour of the school they assembled in the main hall, those who were present were – Alderman Thomas; Mr W. D. Lewis Evans M.A.; Mr Thomas John M.A.; Mrs W. Thomas; Mrs B. T. Williams; Mr W. B. Harrison; Rev T. T. Evans; Mr J. Snelgrove; Rev D. Collier; Rev E. Beavan; Rev C. J. Harding; Rev E. Morris (Nantyglo); Mr A. B. Badger M.A.
 (Director of Higher Education); Mr T. F. Salt (Councillor); Mr J. W Parry; Mr Morgan B.A.
 (Headmaster Tredegar); Mr A. J. Bevan; Mr T. Morris Griffiths (Capital and Counties Bank); Mr L. W. Richards; Mr G. Jones; Mr J. T. Boots; Mr J. Rowlands and Mr R. L. Roberts:

-A Descriptive Account of the Building.
+Description of the Building.

-The Building Contractor and Architect.
+The Contractor and Architect.